angelfish91/Object-Detection-Labeler/README.md

-﻿# xpos2
+﻿# Position Labeler
+In field of object detection, we need firstly build dataset.
-help you to label the roi of pictures
+This tool would help you to label the ROI of pictures into VOC format.
+Hope you enjoy it.

 ## Dependency